 Some states let bankruptcy filers choose between the state’s list of exemptions and a list of federal exemptions, but Illinois isn’t among them.

 Filers in Illinois may exempt up to $15,000 in home equity and $2,400 of equity in a vehicle.
 Illinois also has a wildcard exemption of $4,000, which filers may apply to any property they wish.
 Here’s a list of Illinois exemptions.

 When you file for bankruptcy, you must compare your income to the median income for a household of your size in Illinois.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median income in Illinois for a two-person household is just under $58,000.
+Currently, the median income in Illinois for a two-person household is about $64,000.
 These figures change periodically; these figures change periodically.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 Illinois Debtor Education

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here is a list of agencies that are approved to provide this counseling in Illinois.